SiphesihleDhlamini/RPSGame/README.md

 # RPSGame
-Rock Paper Scissors Game in Javascript
+The Rock Paper Scissors Game.
-A follow along tutorial from TheOdinProject in practicing javascript by creating a simple game
+A plain html, css and javascript project.